Merrilyn Goos

 Merrilyn Goos is an Australian mathematics educator.
-Since October 2017 she has been Professor of STEM Education and Director of EPI*STEM at the University of Limerick, Ireland.
+From October 2017 to June 2021, she was Professor of STEM Education and Director of EPI*STEM at the University of Limerick, Ireland.
+She then returned to Queensland to take up a position at the University of the Sunshine Coast.

-From 2012-2017 Goos was professor and head of the School of Education at the University of Queensland, and prior to this was Director of the Teaching and Educational Development Institute at The University of Queensland.
+From 2012 to 2017 Goos was professor and head of the School of Education at the University of Queensland, and prior to this was Director of the Teaching and Educational Development Institute at The University of Queensland.
 She has taught in mathematics education and in 2003 she received the university's Award for Excellence in Teaching.